Yu Chang Player Props: Red Sox vs. Mariners

 Yu Chang At The Plate

+- In 10 games this season (32.3%), Chang has picked up an RBI, and in five of those games (16.1%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 11 of 30 games so far this season.
+- He has scored in 11 of 31 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.